elchericito/prive-docs/getting-started/installing-and-onboarding-to-prive.md

 <summary>Step 2: Choosing a plan</summary>

-Recurly Commercecurrently has 3 different plans you can choose from based on the nature of your business, your growth goals, and feature needs.
+Recurly Commerce currently has 3 different plans you can choose from based on the nature of your business, your growth goals, and feature needs.
 [See a plan comparison here](https://www.tryprive.com/pricing).

 Once you have installed the app, you will need to purchase a plan in order to create a subscription.

 To purchase a plan:

-* Open the Recurly Commerceapp and navigate to the top right hand corner and click on “start trial”
+* Open the Recurly Commerce app and navigate to the top right hand corner and click on “start trial”
 * Select the plan you want to purchase.
-You can upgrade at any time in the settings tab of the Recurly Commerceapp.
+You can upgrade at any time in the settings tab of the Recurly Commerce app.
 * You will then check-out on the plan via Shopify.
 * Once purchased, you will have full access to create and launch subscriptions.